MCT-master/mct-master.github.io/_posts/2020-11-03-pedropl-caminolamentos.md

 * **ADSR Envelope:** The **madsr** opcode is used to modulate the amplitude of the wave generated every time a key from a MIDI controller is pressed.
 Only the attack and release parameters are exposed as knobs, while the decay and sustain are fixed.

-*	**FM Modulation:** A sine LFO works as a modulator for the frequency of the source wave and is controlled via two parameters: **Mod Amp** and **Mod Freq**, which correspond to the amplitude and frequency of the modulation signal, respectively.
+*	**Frequency Modulation:** A sine LFO works as a modulator for the frequency of the source wave and is controlled via two parameters: **Mod Amp** and **Mod Freq**, which correspond to the amplitude and frequency of the modulation signal, respectively.

 *	**Output and Display:** The resulting signal is added to a global signal that is processed by instrument 2 as well as displayed in the interface as a waveform plot **Time vs Amplitude**.